fait/fait-doc/readme.md

 ## usage

-Run `make doc` to generate documentation.
+Run `make doc` to generate documentation from comment blocks in your makefiles.
 Without any configuration, fait-doc reads comments from all included makefiles that are *not* in `node_modules`.
-For an example of the output, see the next section of this readme.
+For an example of input and output, see [index.mk](index.mk) and the [documentation](#documentation) section of this readme.

 ## documentation
 ### Rules